 .text) are still on node 0.
 That’s because Linux consults the memory policy only when pages are allocated – but

 .text is already allocated in the page cache.
-If we want to force .text to node 1 too, we can stop Scylla, drop the page cache, and try again.
+If we want to force .text to node 1 too, we can stop ScyllaDB, drop the page cache, and try again.

 sudo systemctl stop scylla-server

 sudo systemctl start scylla-server

 Let’s try running the benchmark a few times with everything on node 0 and then with everything on node 1.
 Aaand… that’s it!
 Every run with data on node 0 is fast and every run with data on node 1 is slow.